Barrow County Vehicle Impound Guide

 After 30 Days

-In Georgia, if a vehicle remains unclaimed for an extended period (typically 30 days), the impound lot has the right to sell the vehicle at a lien sale to recover their costs.
-Don't let this happen!
+In Georgia, if a vehicle remains unclaimed for an extended period (typically 30 days), the impound lot can initiate a lien sale to recover their costs.
+This means they can legally sell your vehicle to cover the outstanding towing and storage fees.
+To avoid this, retrieve your vehicle as quickly as possible.

 If You Can't Afford the Fees